Credit management is the discipline of reviewing, analyzing and setting the terms of requests for credit for a business.

 How do credit managers make decisions?

 Credit Managers analyze data from a variety of sources to make educated credit decisions.
 After gathering information from a potential buyer’s bank, the credit bureaus and trade references, credit management teams will perform an analysis.
 This analysis may include calculating the business viability of the potential buyer, an indicator of the probability that the buyer will still be in business when payment comes due.
 The analysis may also include an accounting of their own firm’s outlay of credit.
-Credit managers endeavour to reduce their own company’s overall risk of cash flow shortages.
+Credit managers endeavor to reduce their own company’s overall risk of cash flow shortages.

 How does collections relate to credit?

 Credit and collections activities are often combined into one department.
-Credit managers endeavour to set credit terms in such a way that buyers will be willing and able to pay on time, but when they don’t, collections activities begin.
+Credit managers endeavor to set credit terms in such a way that buyers will be willing and able to pay on time, but when they don’t, collections activities begin.
 And like credit managers, collections professionals benefit from having strong communication, customer service and negotiation skills

 Credit managers set the terms for collections activities when they initially grant the credit to buyers, and they direct the various enforcement actions that collectors will take to realize revenue for their company.

 One crucial function of the collection agency or collection department is getting older invoices paid off quickly, so that the buyer’s line of credit will be replenished and they can make further orders.
 Once again, customer service skills will be crucial.
 Plus, a company that can't collect from their customers may create bad debt on their balance sheet.

 How to improve credit management

 Credit Decisioning and the management process can be sped up by accounts receivable automation technology while producing better decisions.
 This is achieved in two ways:

 Automating the onboarding process: The manual collection of credit application information, bank references, credit bureau reports and trade references is a slow process that involves multiple players working in coordination.
 Automation technology speeds the collection of material and can reduce onboarding time from weeks to days.